ryohashimoto/lightrails/README.md

 activity.created_on # => returns current date
 ```

-To create a representer, you can use the generator.
+To create a representer, you can use the Rails generator.

 ```
 $ bin/rails generate representer user